bytecodealliance/wasmtime/cranelift/docs/ir.rst

         execution somewhere else.
 Execution never continues at the instruction following a terminator instruction.

-        The basic terminator instructions are :inst:`br`, :inst:`return`, and :inst:`trap`.
+        The basic terminator instructions are `br`, `return`, and `trap`.
 Conditional branches and instructions that trap conditionally are not terminator instructions.

     trap